-StriaTM Cladding installed as per this specification gives a panelised plastered masonry appearance on building facades.
-Stria Cladding can be fixed to either timber or lightweight steel-framed external walls.
-A wide range of colours can be used varying from light to dark.
+StriaTM Cladding installed as per this specification gives a vertical panelised masonry appearance.
+Stria Cladding can be fixed to timber-framed external walls.
+A wide range of colours can be used, varying from light to dark.
 Stria Cladding is available in a 405mm width in 2700 and 4200mm lengths and is 14mm thick.